-The WebLog for hsd_importdata task shows the summary of imported MSs, grouping of spws to be reduced as a group, and spw matching between Tsys and science spws.
-This task also generates figures of Telescope Pointings, which are available in the MS Summary page (i.e. from the Home page, click the MS name, and then click on "Telescope Pointings").
-There are two types of plots that can be found containing full information on all pointings and just on-source pointings (Figure 47).
+The WebLog for hsd\importdata task shows the summary of imported MSs, grouping of spws to be reduced as a group, and spw matching between Tsys and science spws.
+This task also generates figures of Telescope Pointings, which are available in the MS Summary page (i.e. from the Home page, click the MS name, and then click on "Telescope Pointing").
+There are two types of plots that can be found containing full information on all pointings including reference sources and just on-source pointings (Figure 50).
 In these plots, the red circle indicates the beam size of the antennas and its location is the starting position of the raster scan.
 The Red (small) dot indicates the last position of the raster.
-The green line represents the antenna slewing motion, and in the right panel of Figure 47 the green line going to/from the red dot indicates that the antenna goes to the last scan and returns to the OFF position.
-The grey dots indicate flagged data. hsd_importdata generates pointing pattern plots with ephemeris correction in addition to the plots without correction if target is moving source.
+The green line represents the antenna slewing motion, and in the right panel of Figure 50 the green line going to/from the red dot indicates that the antenna goes to the last scan and returns to the OFF position.
+The grey dots indicate flagged data. hsd\importdata generates pointing pattern plots with ephemeris correction in addition to the plots without correction if target is moving source.